morpheus18-glitch/Autolytiq-desk-studio/replit.md

 ## Overview

 The NextGen Automotive Desking Platform is a mobile-first desking tool for automotive dealerships, designed to facilitate rapid deal closing with "value and velocity."
 It enables salespeople and desk managers to generate payment quotes in 30-45 seconds and structure complete deals in 3-5 minutes.
 The platform prioritizes speed, simplicity, and an "Apple/Nike quality" UI/UX to ensure quick customer approvals.
-It supports two main modes: Quick Quote for on-the-lot qualification and Full Desk for comprehensive deal structuring.
+It supports two main modes branded as **"Deal Studio"**: **Quick Build** for on-the-lot qualification (30-second payment quotes) and **Full Build** for comprehensive deal structuring (3-5 minute workflows).

 ## User Preferences